LordKBX/wuxiaworld_export_ebook/README.md

 If you come across bug's or suggestion's for future updates don't hesitate to open up a "new Issue" in the issue tab

-Novels that are not included:

-- Heavenly Jewel Change
-- I Reincarnated for Nothing
-- Red Storm
-- Terror Infinity
-- Unrivaled Tang Sect

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details